 A medical professional’s failure to treat may leave you or your loved one struggling to cope with a new reality of pain, loss, and financial burden.
-Bringing a medical malpractice lawsuit—which can be challenging to win—may seem daunting, but at Regan Zambri Long PLLC, our medical malpractice attorneys in Washington DC are ready to help you get the justice you deserve.
+Bringing a medical malpractice lawsuit—which can be challenging to win—may seem daunting, but at Regan Zambri Long PLLC, our medical malpractice attorneys in Washington, DC are ready to help you get the justice you deserve.

 A medical professional’s failure to treat a serious condition can touch a patient’s life in many ways, from mental and physical pain to death in some cases.
 Failure to treat can also become a financial burden through lost wages and increased medical expenses as the patient continues to search for solutions for the medical condition.

 The Washington, DC failure to treat lawyers at Regan Zambri Long can help you receive the compensation you need for your failure to treat injuries.
-For more than 100 years, Regan Zambri Long has been the go-to firm for misdiagnosed and mistreated patients and their families.
-We have earned national recognition for our work on behalf of injured claimants; we have been named among the Best Lawyers in America, the top 1% in the country, Super Lawyers, and one of the Best Law Firms by the U.S. News and World Report.
+For over three decades, Regan Zambri Long has been the go-to firm for misdiagnosed and mistreated patients and their families.
+We have a deep understanding of medical malpractice laws and have earned national recognition for our work on behalf of injured claimants.The firm has been named among the Best Lawyers in America, the top 1 percent in the country, Super Lawyers, and one of the Best Law Firms by the U.S. News and World Report.

 Chat live, text, fill out our contact form, or call (202) 960-4596 for a free consultation today.

-Standard of care is a legal term, not a medical term, and one that encompasses the skill and care the average provider has, while accounting for available knowledge in the field or specialty.
+Standard of care is a legal term, not a medical term, and one that encompasses the skill and care the average provider has while accounting for available knowledge in the field or specialty.
 The standard of care is “typically based on the hypothetical practices of a reasonably competent health care professional in the same or similar community.”